Arundeku/Data-Cleaning-and-preprocesing/README.md

-# Data-Cleaning-and-preprocesing
-Perfect!
-Here's a complete `README.md` content tailored to your repository based on the files you've uploaded:

----

 # 🧹 Data Science Job Listings – Cleaning & Preprocessing Project

 This project focuses on cleaning and preprocessing job listings in the field of Data Science.
 The dataset was initially unstructured and contained inconsistencies.
 Using Python and pandas in a Jupyter Notebook, we transformed the raw data into a clean and structured format ready for analysis and visualization.